 I was listing the first type in my reviews of the best silent wall clocks.
 The reason why I narrowed my search down to analog clocks in that article is two-fold.
 For one, I thought it would be more of a challenge to find non-ticking analog clocks, as digital ones were already silent.
 And, for another, I’ve never really liked the looks of most digital clocks.

 As it turns out, it really wasn’t much of a challenge to find non-ticking analog clocks.
 And there are some digital clocks that aren’t all that horrible.
 So, this time around, I’ve included both types of products in my search.
 Since I’d already considered non-ticking clocks, I was more interested in seeing the types of silent alarms that could replace the standard blaring alarms we’re all too used to.

-Clocks with Silent Alarms
+Types of Clocks with Quiet Alarms

 The clocks I have found can use several types of silent alarms: